Jesaja Herrmann

-Charles-Jesaja Herrmann (born 8 February 2000) is a German professional footballer who plays as a forward for Dutch club NAC Breda on loan from the Belgian club Kortrijk.
+Charles-Jesaja Herrmann (born 8 February 2000) is a German professional footballer who plays as a forward for Racing Union in Luxembourg.

 Career

 In 2021, Herrmann moved to Belgian side Kortrijk from VfL Wolfsburg in the German Bundesliga, where he said "young players get a lot of opportunities here to develop themselves.
 I also had proposals from the 2.
 Bundesliga, but I absolutely wanted to go to Belgium.
 I immediately noticed how more difficult the preparation is here than in Germany."
 On 24 July 2021, he debuted for Kortrijk in a 2–0 win over Seraing.

-On 14 July 2022, Herrman was loaned to NAC Breda in the Netherlands.
+On 14 July 2022, Herrmann was loaned to NAC Breda in the Netherlands.

+On 9 August 2023, Herrmann moved to 3.
+Liga club Waldhof Mannheim.

+On 30 July 2024, Herrmann joined SKU Amstetten in Austria.

 Personal life

 Hermann is the son of the Ghanaian former footballer Charles Akonnor.